Saving Water for our Future Generations:

 Once this is achieved, you will definitely be saving few liters of water every time you flush.

-Let’s save water for our next generations.
+Let’s act now and save water for our generations to come.